mindw0rm/MMCAccoutSettingsSwitcher/README.md

 No fancy installer, just copy the binary to whereever you want it (hint: the MultiMC folder is a good place, since you won't need to specify a path).

 After that, open the MultiMC settings, custom commands tab.

-Pre-launch command | /path/to/your/MMCAccountSettingsSwitcher start
+* Pre-launch command: `/path/to/your/MMCAccountSettingsSwitcher start`
-Post-exit command  | /path/to/your/MMCAccountSettingsSwitcher stop
+* Post-exit command: `/path/to/your/MMCAccountSettingsSwitcher stop`

-It you put the binary in the MultiMC folder, you don'T have to specify a path, the binary name is sufficient.
+It you put the binary in the MultiMC folder, you don't have to specify a path, the binary name is sufficient.

 ## Compilation